 Why not hire a professional to advise you – regardless of whether you buy or sell?
 As a your agent I have specific fiduciary duties, represent your best interests and layout all information you’ll need in order to make an educated decision.
 You have an ally that only plays on one team: YOURS.

-What does a Transaction Broker?
+What is a Transaction Broker?

 A transaction broker represents neither the seller NOR the buyer – the “job” simply requires the transaction broker to be fair and honest with both parties and aid them to achieve an agreement that is mutually acceptable.
 Real estate options will objectively be displayed to each party of the transaction, who then will make their decision.